-This document describes how to prepare an image for the Windows Server 2012 operating system.
+This document describes how to create an image for the Windows Server 2012 operating system.
 You can also refer to this document for other versions of Windows Server.

 bcdedit /enum {current}